Q&A: Help to Buy mortgage scheme

 Smaller lenders Virgin Money and Aldermore have announced that they will be involved as well, from January.

-Barclays and Santander have also said they would join, but have yet to give details.
+Barclays and Santander have also decided to join.

 No building societies have signed up, and the Yorkshire, the UK's second biggest building society, is offering a similar type of home loan outside of the Help to Buy umbrella.